MartaFolgar/ifcb-quantification-tfm/README.md

 Repository containing the code developed for the Master's Thesis:

-*Quantification of Marine Plankton Prevalence from Flow Cytometry Images*

 *Marine Plankton Species Prevalence Estimation through Quantification Based on Imaging Flow Cytometry Images*

 This repository contains the code used to investigate the performance of several quantification methods on the WHOI-Plankton dataset and to analyze how dataset shift and taxonomic granularity affect class prevalence estimation.